 Throughout the year on an almost weekly basis possible new healthcare policy and advocacy issues that may align to those broad priorities are either identified by Fellows, or suggested to the College from external parties right across the health care sector.

 Each week the Fellow led The CPAC Advisory Committee decides which issues can go forward for development of fully fledged policies or position statements.

 A finished policy document is the result of several months of detailed peer reviewed research and literature reviews to ensure these healthcare thought leadership statements encompass global best practise in their respective fields.

 The CPAC Advisory Committee then approves the policy and it is published.
 If the policy relates to a significantly topical public issue, it may be formally launched at an event hosted by the College.

 Read more about our Policy and Advocacy Priorities.

-Read RACP policies, position statements and submissions on the Policy and Advocacy Library or the Policy Submissions page.
+Read RACP policies, position statements and submissions on the Policy and Advocacy Library.